Jessica Valenti: Harassment

 Valenti has been the target of online threats and harassment throughout her career.
-In a 2006 blog article by Liz Funks at HuffPost, Funks wrote about online attacks made about Valenti after a group photo that included Valenti at a luncheon with former President Bill Clinton went viral, focusing on her outfit.
+In a 2006 blog article by Liz Funk at HuffPost, Funk wrote about online attacks made about Valenti after a group photo that included Valenti at a luncheon with former President Bill Clinton went viral, focusing on her outfit.

 In July 2016, Valenti announced she was taking a break from social media, after receiving rape and death threats aimed at her then five-year-old daughter.
 On Twitter, Valenti denounced the harassment as unacceptable.
 Immediately after that, Valenti made her Instagram account private.

 Personal life

+Valenti has written that she had an abortion when she was twenty-eight years old.

 In 2009, Valenti married Andrew Golis, former deputy publisher of Talking Points Memo, former general manager of Vox Media, and currently the chief content officer for WNYC.

 The couple has one daughter, born in 2010.
+Valenti has written that she had HELLP syndrome when she was pregnant, and that her daughter was born prematurely.